vuejs/vuex/docs/en/modules.md

 }
 ```

-Also, getters will receive the root state as their 3rd argument:
+Also, inside module getters, the root state will be exposed as their 3rd argument:

 ``` js
 const moduleA = {